Blooym/setup-dalamud/README.md

 ## Usage in MSBuild

+If you're using `Dalamud.Net.SDK` you already have everything you need.
+If you're not, either switch to it or do the following:

 Add the following to your .csproj or .targets file, replacing any existing definitions of DalamudLibPath property.

 ```xml